harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     *Plot*

     In the first plot below we see the IBM Stock price (grey), we see the short moving average (blue), and we see the long moving average (green).
-So with the RSI Crossover Strategy we buy or sell based on the short moving average and long moving average points crossing over
+So with the RSI Crossover Strategy, we buy or sell based on the short-moving average and long-moving average points crossing over

     ![Model Predictions Confusion Matrix](plots/RSITradingStrategyPlot.png)

-    In this second plot the green line represents our equity with inital capital being $100
+    In this second plot, the green line represents our equity with initial capital being $100

     ![Model Predictions Confusion Matrix](plots/RSITradingStrategyEquityCurvePlot.png)